tonylee2016/batterylearn/CONTRIBUTING.md

 # How to develop on this project

-pyens welcomes contributions from the community.
+batterylearn welcomes contributions from the community.

 **You need PYTHON3!**